UW-Madison-DSI/community-map/INSTALL.md

 Next, create the required database tables.
 To do this, open your new database and execute the SQL script: "structure.sql".
 You should see a list of tables that have been created.
 1. Create "campus_map" database.
-2. Run "campus_map_structure.sql" and to create the campus map tables.
+2. Run the .SQL file "database/campus_map/_structure.sql".
 3. Create "community_map" database.
-4. Run "community_map_structure.sql" to create the community map tables.
+2. Run the .SQL file "database/community_map/_structure.sql".

 ## Initialize the Database

-Next, we'll initialize the database with the data that it needs to display the map.
+Next, we'll initialize the database with the data describing the campus and community.

 1. Open the "campus_map" database.
-2. Run "campus_map_content.sql" to populate this database with the campus buildings.
+2. Run the .SQL files in the "database/campus_map" (except for "_structure.sql") to populate this database with the campus buildings.
+1. Open the "community_map" database.
+2. Run the .SQL files in the "database/community_map" (except for "_structure.sql") to populate this database with the community members.

 # Configure the Client Software

 The client is the "front end" or "user interface" portion of the software that the user interacts with.
 The client needs to be able to talk to the "back end" where data is stored and managed.
-In order for the client to be able to talk to the server, the client may need to be configured.
-The client configuration is stored in the file "config/config.json".
+Make sure that the servers defined in the file "config/config.json" are pointing to the directory where your web application is located.

 ```
 "servers": {
-    "authentication": "/services/public/api",
+    "authentication": "/services/public",
-    "web": "/services/public/api"
+    "web": "/services/public"
   }
 ```

-# Configure the Server Software
+# Configure the Servers

 To configure the server software, go to the "services" folder where you copied the web server files.
+Inside of this directory you will find two servers:

+- campus-map
+- community-map

-Inside of this directory your should see a file called ".env.example".
-Copy this file to ".env" and open it in your text editor.
+Inside of each of these directories, your will see a file called ".env".
+This defines the server configuration for each of your back end web servers.

 ## Configure the App